 The staff is your most valuable asset as a business owner.
 But how can you motivate them with limited resources?
-Here are 8 great tips for how small business owners can keep their employees motivated!
+Here are eight great tips for how small business owners can keep their employees motivated!

 Employee turnover is often high in the food and drink business, but as a restaurant or café owner, you can do a lot to boost staff motivation and loyalty.